 The Chair of the Board, Chief Executive, Chief People Officer and Head of Reward (except for items relating to their own remuneration) also attend meetings but are not members of the Committee.

-The Committee met seven times during 2023.
-The terms of reference state that the meeting should be held no less than 3 times per year.
+RemCo met four times during 2024.
+The terms of reference state that RemCo should meet no less than 3 times per year.

 External advice